apeli23/infiniteframe/documentation.md

 ## Introduction

-This article demonstrates Nextjs framework an be used to generate a rich css and html infinite frame.
+This article demonstrates Nextjs framework can be used to generate a rich css and HTML infinite frame.

 ## Codesandbox